 Here are a few Canadian discount brokers where you can view Commission rates or call them if you are unable to find their commissions listed on their websites:

 They have a wide range of rates depending on how much money you have and the number of trades.
 You should consider calling and speaking with an account representative to get all their rates.

 Remember they charge in US dollars for Canadians, for ALL trades.

 Contact TD Direct at 1-800-668-1972 and they will direct you to all the information on Think or Swim Canada.

 It is best to call them and go over all their fees.

 National Bank Direct Brokerage

 Commission fees and various service charges are a big concern.
 Many of the discounters make it difficult to view all their various service charges.
-Everything from money transfers in and out to RRSP fees and much more, all add up.
+Everything from money transfers in and out to RRSP fees and more, add up.
 TD Waterhouse is the largest discount broker in Canada.
 There is no other brokerage as large.
 In fact, there isn’t a brokerage that even comes close!
 They have 24 hour phone support, are great at transferring funds and can assist with just about any problem.
-Yet their fees are outrageous on things like exercise and assignment.
-In this low interest rate environment, I doubt the large discounters will reduce fees as they struggle to keep their profit levels up.
+Yet their fees are high on things like exercise and assignment.